fogus/battlestation/README.md

 Considered [one of the first "laptop" computers](https://arstechnica.com/information-technology/2015/07/back-to-the-future-the-trs-80-model-100/) that could actually fit on one's lap without inflicting crush-damage and / or inducing pins and needles.

+### Sharp Zaurus SL-5500

+One of the earliest Linux-based PDAs and highly modified by a rabid community at the time.